-This agrees quite well with data obtained from low energy electron diffraction (LEED) experiments giving values of 2.24 Å and 19.2° [25].
+predominant configuration of the surface above 120 K. The calculations give a dimer bond length of 2.34 Å and a buckling angle of 19.8° .
+This agrees quite well with data obtained from low-energy electron diffraction (LEED) experiments giving values of 2.24 Å and 19.2° [30].

-At first, the three binding sites of the Au adatom identified in the DFT/PBE calculations of Chiaravalloti et al. [13] are calculated by placing the adatom in the vicinity of these locations and minimizing the energy with respect to the coordinates of all the movable atoms.
-These binding sites are labeled as BDR1, TDR1 and TDR2, as indicated in Fig. 1.
-After the local minimum has been reached, the binding energy, E_b , is calculated as where $E{Au/surf}$ and E{surf} correspond to the energy of the silicon slab with and without the Au adatom, respectively, and E{Au} is the energy of an isolated Au atom.
-Table 1 shows the values obtained here with the PBEsol functional as well as the PBE values obtained previously by Chiaravalloti et al. [13].
-The two functionals give similar values, the PBEsol binding energy being larger by about 0.1 to 0.2 eV as could be expected from the overestimate of the energy of the isolated Au atom.
+The three binding sites of the Au adatom identified by Chiaravalloti et al. [16] are first calculated by placing the adatom in the vicinity of these locations and minimizing the energy with respect to the coordinates of all the movable atoms.
+These binding sites are labeled as BDR1, TDR1, and TDR2, as indicated in Fig. 1.
+After the local minimum has been reached, the binding energy E_b is calculated as where $E{Au/surf}$ and E{surf} correspond to the energy of the silicon slab with and without the Au adatom and E{Au} is the energy of an isolated Au atom.
+Table I shows the values obtained here with the PBEsol functional as well as the PBE values obtained previously by Chiaravalloti et al. [16].
+The two functionals give similar values, the PBEsol binding energy being larger by about 0.1-0.2 eV as could be expected from the overestimate of the energy of the isolated Au atom.

-$$E_b = E{surf} + E{Au} - E{Au/surf},\tag{1}$$
+$$E_b = E{\text{surf}} + E{\text{Au}} - E{\text{Au/surf}},\tag{1}$$

 At all the binding sites, the Au adatom is stabilized by bonding to two Si-dimer atoms.
-The Si-Au-Si angle formed is given in Table I. The BDR1 position represents the most stable adsorption site, consistent with the fact that it is the most frequently observed configuration in the low temperature STM measurements [13].
+The Si-Au-Si angle formed is given in Table I. The BDR1 position represents the most stable adsorption site, consistent with the fact that it is the most frequently observed configuration in the low-temperature STM measurements [16].
 The TDR1 and TDR2 sites appear to be nearly equally stable, with a binding energy difference of only 0.05 eV in the PBEsol calculations.

 An additional local minimum in the BDR position has also been found (from now on referred to as BDR2) where the Au adatom is located ≈ 1 Å closer to the surface as compared to the previously known BDR1 configuration.
-Fig. 2 shows a side view comparison between these two configurations of the atoms.
+Figure 2 shows a side view comparison between these two configurations of the atoms.
 The calculated binding energy for the BDR2 configuration is 2.91 eV, about 0.5 eV smaller than the one obtained for the BDR1 site.
 There, the Au atom is again bonded to two Si-dimer atoms but forms a significantly larger Si-Au-Si angle of 170.5°.